McFatter Technical College and Technical High School

-William T. McFatter Technical College and High School is a public adult technical college that also includes a magnet high school.
-The campus is located in Davie, Florida and is part of the Broward County Public Schools district.
+William T. McFatter Technical College and High School is a public adult technical college that includes a magnet high school.
+The campus is in Davie, Florida, and is part of the Broward County Public Schools district.

-Adult enrollment is approximately 1000 students.
+Adult enrollment is approximately 1,000 students.
 The magnet high school maintains an average of 600 pupils in the school at one time, about 150 students per grade.
 These students are picked out of a lottery after they have met the requirements to get into the school.
-Certain requirements include a GPA of at least 2.5 and an FCAT score of a Level 3 or higher.
+Certain requirements include a GPA of at least 2.5, and an FSA and EOC score of a Level 3 or higher.